ediel-queiroz/football-fan/README.md

 * `docker compose -f docker/docker-compose.yaml up zookeeper kafka`
 * `./mvnw spring-boot:run`

-To add sample data:
+To add sample data, follow these steps:
 * `cd docker/localEnv/`
 * `./script.sh docker-kafka-1`
 * Access `http://localhost:8080` on the browser.

 #### Real time data
-In order to run the environment locally and start receiving live scores an account has to be created on [LiveScore API](https://rapidapi.com/apidojo/api/livescore6).
+In order to run the environment locally and start receiving live scores, an account has to be created on [LiveScore API](https://rapidapi.com/apidojo/api/livescore6).
 Besides, the following steps have to be executed from the project root path:
 * Replace the property`http.request.headers` in the configuration file `docker/connector/config.json` with the `X-RapidAPI-Key` that was generated on [LiveScore API](https://rapidapi.com/apidojo/api/livescore6).
 * `docker compose -f docker/docker-compose.yaml up`
 * `./mvnw spring-boot:run`